rdabotelho/codegen2/README.md

 ## Installation

-To install codegen 2.0, you need to download the binary file here and follow the steps below (for each OS).
+To install codegen 2.0, you need to download the zip file (in the link of the latest release version of the project) and follow the steps below (for each OS).

 ### macOS / Linux